witnet/witnet-wrapped-wit/README.md

 - `--from`: Filter wrappings from the specified WIT address (required when initiating a new wrap).
 - `--into`: Filter wrappings to the specified EVM address (required when initiating a new wrap).
 - `--value`: Amount of $WIT to be wrapped between the specified addresses.
-- `--vtt-hash`: Hash of some wrapping transaction that took place on Witnet to be verified on Ethereum.
+- `--vtt-hash`: Hash of some wrapping transaction that took place on Witnet to yet be verified on Ethereum.
 - `--gasPrice`: Max.
 EVM gas price to pay when querying the validation of some `--vtt-hash`.

 #### `$ witwrap unwrappings`
 Shows the history of past unwrapping transactions.
 It also allows you to unwrap $WIT tokens that you hold on any of the EVM proxy signing addresses, as long as you have enough $WIT balance and there's enough under-custody reserve supply on the ERC-20 contract.

 Flags:
-- `--check`: Show time difference between the unwrap transaction took place on Ethereum, and when the unwrapped amount gets ultimately transferred on Witnet.
+- `--check`: Show the time difference between the unwrap transaction took place on Ethereum, and when the unwrapped amount gets ultimately transferred on Witnet.

 Options:
 - `--limit`: Limit number of history records.